 Additionally, enabling Sign-in 2FA activates Step-up 2FA on your account.
 Step-up 2FA is an extra step that is required anytime you want to add, edit or remove any 2FA settings on your account.
 Once a change to your Kraken account is requested, you will be prompted to confirm your Sign-in 2FA again via the 6-digit code from your authenticator app or via your YubiKey.
 The code must be entered correctly before any changes can be made to the 2FA settings on your account.

 How do I set up Sign-In 2FA?

-4. Select "Change method" for Sign-In under “Two-factor authentication” and choose the 2FA method you want to use.
+Select "Activate now" for Sign-In under “Two-factor authentication (2FA)”.
+If you already have a 2FA set up, select "Change method" and choose the 2FA method you want to use.